HIPAA Compliance Checklist for 2025

 - Provides deep governance workflows

-- Integrates with hundreds of enterprise apps
+- Integrates with hundreds of enterprise applications

 Cons

-- Not built for AI discovery
+- Not built for embedded AI discovery

 - Complex setup and long deployment cycles